 Figure 9.
 KMeansClustering Scalability.
 Left(a): Relative parallel efficiency of strong scaling using 128 million data points.

 Center(b): Weak scaling.
 Workload per core is kept constant (ideal is a straight horizontal line).

-Right(c) :Twister4Azure Map task execution time histogram for 128 million data points in 128 Azure small instances
+Right(c): Twister4Azure Map task execution time histogram for 128 million data points in 128 Azure small instances

 We compared the Twister4Azure KMeans Clustering performance with implementations of Java HPC Twister and Hadoop.
-The Java HPC Twister and Hadoop experiments were performed in a dedicated iDataPlex cluster (Table 2).
-Twister4Azure tests were performed using the Azure small instances that contain single CPU core.
+The Java HPC Twister and Hadoop experiments were performed in a dedicated iDataPlex cluster of Intel(R) Xeon(R) CPU E5410 (2.33GHz) x 8 cores with 16GB memory per compute node and with Gigabit Ethernet on Linux.
 Java HPC Twister results do not include the initial data distribution time.
-Figure 9(a) presents the relative (relative to the smallest parallel test with 32 cores/instances) parallel efficiency of KMeans Clustering for strong scaling, in which we keep the amount of data constant and increase the number of instances/cores.
-Figure 9(b) presents the execution time for weak scaling, wherein we increase the number of compute resources while keeping the work per core constant (work ~ number of nodes).
-We notice that Twister4Azure performance scales well up to 256 instances in both experiments.
-In 9(a), the relative parallel efficiency of JavaHPCTwister for 64 cores is greater than 1.
-We believe the memory load was a bottleneck in the 32 core experiment, while it's not the case for 64 core experiment.
-We used direct TCP intermediate data transfer and Tree based TCP broadcasting when performing these experiments.
-Tree based TCP broadcasting scaled well up to the 256 Azure small instances.
-Using this result, we can hypothesis that our Tree based broadcasting algorithm will scale well for 256 Azure Extra Large instances (2048 total number of CPU cores) as well, since the workload, communication pattern and other properties remain same irrespective of the instance type.

-The Twister4Azure adjusted (t_a) line in Figure 9(b) depicts the performance of Twister4Azure normalized according to the ratio of Kmeans sequential performance difference between Azure (t{sa}) instances and the Kmeans sequential performance in the cluster (t{sc}) nodes calculated using the $t_a \propto (t{sc}/t{sa})$ equation.
+Figure 9(a) presents the relative (relative to the smallest parallel test in 32 instances) parallel efficiency of KMeans Clustering for strong scaling, in which we keep the amount of data constant and increase the number of instances/cores.
+Figure 9(c) presents the execution time for weak scaling, wherein we increase the number of compute resources while keeping the work per core constant (work ~ number of nodes).
+We notice that Twister4Azure performance scales well up to 128 nodes in both experiments and shows minor performance degradation with 192 and 256 instances.
+The Twister4Azure adjusted ( $t_a$ ) line in Figure 9(b) depicts the performance of Twister4Azure normalized according to the ratio between the Kmeans sequential performance in Azure ( $t{sa}$ ) and the Kmeans sequential performance in the cluster ( $t{sc}$ ) environment calculated using the $t_a$ x ( $t{sc}/t{sa}$ ) equation.
 This estimation, however, does not take into account the overheads that remain constant irrespective of the computation time.
 All tests were performed using 20 dimensional data and 500 centroids.